CFPB Investigation, Compliance & Audit Defense

 - Compliance Assistance Sandbox (CAS) Policy – “The CAS Policy enables testing of a financial product or service where there is regulatory uncertainty.
 After the [CFPB] evaluates the product or service for compliance with relevant law, an approved applicant that complies in good faith with the terms of the approval will have a ‘safe harbor’ from liability for specified conduct during the testing period.
 Approvals under the CAS Policy will provide protection from liability under the Truth in Lending Act, the Electronic Fund Transfer Act, or the Equal Credit Opportunity Act.”

 At Oberheiden, P.C., our federal compliance attorneys represent corporations, professional practices, and other business entities with respect to all aspects of consumer finance compliance.
 From developing compliance programs and implementing effective compliance management systems to seeking protection for a specific initiative under the CFPB’s new NAL, TDP, or CAS policy, our attorneys can help you avoid unwanted scrutiny from the CFPB.
-With extensive experience in compliance and in CFPB CID response, we are able to offer strategic and proactive representation based on deep insights and an intimate understanding of federal law enforcement policies, procedures, and priorities.
+With extensive experience in CFBP compliance and in CFPB CID response, we are able to offer strategic and proactive representation based on deep insights and an intimate understanding of federal law enforcement policies, procedures, and priorities.

 As compliance counsel, we work closely with our clients’ executives, managers, in-house counsel, and other key stakeholders to identify their needs and develop comprehensive and custom-tailored compliance programs.
-We also work with the CFPB on behalf of our clients when necessary, and our attorneys have significant experience dealing with other federal authorities with regard compliance and enforcement as well.
+We also work with the CFPB on behalf of our clients when necessary, and our attorneys have significant experience dealing with other federal authorities with regard to compliance and enforcement as well.
 Regardless of the scope of your company’s needs, and regardless of the current status of your company’s consumer compliance efforts, we can ensure that your company is on track to avoid substantial penalties in the event of a whistleblower compliant or CFPB-initiated enforcement proceeding.

 As consumer finance compliance counsel, the services we offer our clients also include: